 Become a Mentor With Options Skills

-At Options Skills, we’re always looking for qualified gas engineers to act as mentors to our trainees.
-During step two of our ACS Domestic Gas Course, our students work on-site to gain skills, knowledge and experience.
+We’re always looking for qualified gas engineers at Options Skills to mentor our trainees.
+For example, during step two of our Domestic Gas Course, our students work on-site to gain skills, knowledge and experience.
 To do so, they’ll need a good mentor to guide them and share their expertise.
-If you’re interested, take a look at our Become a mentor page for more information.